moethet295/moethet295/README.md

 🤝 **Collaboration**
 I'm looking for opportunities to collaborate on real-world projects.
 I want to contribute and grow as a developer.
-💪 **Work Ethic**
-I'm open to challenges and I work well under pressure.
-I'm available for 24-hour OT when needed.
-I believe in writing clean, maintainable code.
-I'm passionate about continuous learning and problem-solving.

 ⚡ **Fun Facts**
 🐱 Cat lover